Soeris Baidjoe

-Soeris Baidjoe (born 24 October 1981) is a Dutch footballer who plays as a striker for Heidebloem Dilsen.
+Soeris Baidjoe (born 24 October 1981) is a Dutch retired footballer who played as a striker.

 Club career

-Baidjoe played for Eerste Divisie club TOP Oss during the 2004–05 season.
+Baidjoe joined Eerste Divisie club TOP Oss from FC Groningen during the 2004–05 season.

 He moved abroad to play for Belgian sides Patro Eisden, RS Waasland, Excelsior Veldwezelt and Racing Mechelen and joined Tienen in summer 2013.
 He moved to Spouwen-Mopertingen in 2015, before joining FC Anadol the following year.
 He moved to La Squadra Maasmechelen Futsal in 2017.